 Tips to Light Artwork Properly

 Lighting unlocks something special in already captivating works of art.
 It reveals the rich texture and layers in paintings.
 It shows viewers the true colors an artist intended to portray as they created their piece.
 Because lighting is such a vital part of the art-viewing experience, it’s essential to know the right lighting types and fixtures to use with art.
-Tips to light artwork properly will make this significant decision easier.
+Here’s how to light artwork properly, to make this significant decision easier.

-Whether you’re helping a curator and need an art museum lighting guide or working with a hotel to draw attention to its displayed art, this guide will help.
-Discover artwork lighting tips from what type of light fixture to use to how to angle it at the artwork.
+Whether you’re a lighting designer for an art museum or a homeowner wanting to showcase your personal collection, this guide will help.
+Discover tips for lighting artwork, from what type and size of light fixture to use, how to position it to highlight the artwork and more.

 Types of Artwork